myscratchbooks/SASPY/README.md

 # SAS_PY
-Introduction how to run SAS code in Jupyter Notebooks or mixed with Python code
+Introduction how to run SAS code in Jupyter Notebooks and mixed with Python code
 # SAS_Simple_Multiple_Regression - BodyFat
 Regression Analysis on Bodyfat dataset using SAS code
 # SAS_Cluster_Analysis - Cereal